doohee323/buildGoInAws/README.md

-# runAwsSpot
+# RunAwsSpot

 It's for running AWS spot instance management (launch && use && terminate).
 You can define the condition for AWS spot instance such as price, region, instance type, and instance number using AMI which you made.
 Once the instances are launched, you can use the instances through predefined scripts in commands.json.
-After using the instances, they'wll be terminated automatically.
+After using the instances, they'll be terminated automatically.

-# required
+# Required
 ```
 -.
 AMI: instance image which you want to make
 -. install aws cli